NJannasch/hackathons/README.md

   - Europe’s largest IoT hackathon
   - Project:
     - Gamification of eBikes - Bike like a Bosch
-      - Connect your smartphone to your e-bike and use it as a controller for games like Snake.
+      - Connect your smartphone to your e-bike and use it as a controller for games like Snake or just improve your sense of balance.
   - Technology: Python (Flask), AWS (Lambda, S3, CloudFront), React

 ## 2018